katiejolly/markdown-cv/index.md

 ## Awards

 `2019`
-Student educator of the year, *Macalester College*
+Student Educator of the Year, *Macalester College*

 Marble-Boyle Undergraduate Achievement Award in Geographic Science, *American Association of Geographers (AAG)*

 `2018`
-Student educator of the year, *Macalester College*
+Student Educator of the Year, *Macalester College*

 Undergraduate Statistics Research Project Honorable Mention, *The Consortium for the Advancement of Undergraduate Statistics Education*